tapyu/to-rm-courses/numerical-methods/README.md

 Approximation methods are not exposed here.

-### [Numerical integration][46] (chapter 19 and 20 on Chapra)

- Numerical integration used to approximate the definite integral of a function when an analytical solution is either impractical or impossible to obtain.
-We can numerically integrate either a set of samples or an mathematical function (whose closed-form integral is too complicated to calculate analytically).

-#### Packages
-- **Numerical integration**
-  - [`NumericalIntegration.jl`][3]: Simple (maybe not so reliable) numerical integration methods
-    - Trapezoidal (default) (See section 19.3 on Chapra)
-    - TrapezoidalEven
-    - TrapezoidalFast
-    - TrapezoidalEvenFast
-    - SimpsonEven (See section 19.4 on Chapra)
-    - SimpsonEvenFast
-    - RombergEven (see 20.2 on Chapra)
-  - [`Integrals.jl`][4]: A more reliable numerical integration methods (maybe not all methods are exposed in Chapra)
-    - Gauss–Kronrod quadrature formula (a variant of Gaussian quadrature, see [wiki][27])
-    - H-Adaptive Integration (Adaptive quadrature?
-If so, see section 20.4 on Chapra).
-It uses [`HCubature.jl`][5], which is a `julia` code for the [adaptive multidimensional integration][6]
-    - Monte Carlo integration (apparently it doesn't have on Chapra)
-    - Gauss-Legendre quadrature (see section 20.3 on Chapra)
-    - `integral()` in matlab uses adaptive quadrature (see section 20.4 on Chapra)

 ### [Numerical differentiation][41] (part V on Chapra)

 Numerical differentiation is a broad term encompassing various methods for approximating derivatives.
 The following [techniques][29] fall under this umbrella: